-If we are successful in developing OP-1250, it may compete against existing products and product candidates in development, to the extent any such product candidates are approved, for the treatment of estrogen receptor- positive, or ER+, breast cancer, including certain complete estrogen receptor antagonist, or CERAN, therapies, such as RG6171 being developed by Roche Holding AG/Genentech, Inc., or Genentech, fulvestrant, marketed as Faslodex® by AstraZeneca PLC, or any generic equivalents of Faslodex® that may be developed, AZD9833 being developed by AstraZeneca PLC, SAR439859 being developed by Sanofi S.A. and LY3484356 being developed by Eli Lilly and Co., as well as certain selective estrogen receptor degrader, or SERD, or SERD therapies that are not CERANs, such as ZN-c5 being developed by Zentalis Pharmaceuticals, Inc., elacestrant being developed by Radius Health, Inc., ARV-471 being developed by H3 Biomedicines, a subsidiary of Eisai Co., Ltd.
+If we are successful in developing OP 1250, it may compete against existing products and product candidates in development, to the extent any such product candidates are approved, for the treatment of estrogen receptor-positive, or ER+, breast cancer, including fulvestrant, marketed as FASLODEX® by AstraZeneca PLC and generic equivalents of FASLODEX® that are marketed or in development, giredestrant (GDC-9545) being developed by Roche Holding AG/Genentech, Inc., or Genentech, camizestrant (AZD9833) being developed by AstraZeneca PLC, amcenestrant (SAR439859) being developed by Sanofi S.A., LY3484356 being developed by Eli Lilly and Co., ZN-c5 being developed by Zentalis Pharmaceuticals, Inc., elacestrant (RAD1901) being developed by Radius Health, Inc., ARV 471 being developed by Arvinas, Inc., rintodestrant (G1T48) being developed by G1 Therapeutics, Inc., H3B 6545 being developed by H3 Biomedicines, a subsidiary of Eisai Co., Ltd., D-0502 being developed by InventisBio Co., Ltd., and lasofoxifene being developed by Sermonix Pharmaceuticals.

 We have chosen to initially address well-validated biochemical targets, and therefore expect to face competition from existing products and products in development.
 There are a large number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies.
-Many of these current and potential competitors have significantly greater financial, manufacturing, marketing, drug development, technical and human resources and commercial expertise than we do.
+Many of these current and potential competitors may have significantly greater financial, manufacturing, commercial, clinical development, research and technical and human resources expertise than we do.
 Large pharmaceutical and biotechnology companies, in particular, have extensive experience in clinical testing, obtaining regulatory approvals, recruiting patients and manufacturing biotechnology products.
 These companies also have significantly greater research and marketing capabilities than we do and may also have products that have been approved or are in late stages of development, and collaborative arrangements in our target markets with leading companies and research institutions.
 Established pharmaceutical and biotechnology companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make the product candidate that we develop obsolete.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies, as well as in acquiring technologies complementary to, or necessary for, our programs.
 As a result of all of these factors, our competitors may succeed in obtaining approval from the FDA, EMA or other comparable foreign regulatory authorities or in discovering, developing and commercializing products in our field before we do.

-Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe effects, are more convenient, have a broader label, are marketed more effectively, receive greater levels of reimbursement than products we may develop receive or are less expensive than any products that we may develop.
+Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient, have a broader label, are marketed more effectively, receive greater levels of reimbursement or are less expensive than products we may develop.
 Our competitors also may obtain marketing approval from the FDA, EMA or other comparable foreign regulatory authorities for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
-Even if OP-1250 or other product candidates we may develop in the future achieve marketing approval, they may be priced at a significant premium over competitive products if any have been approved by then, resulting in reduced competitiveness.
-Technological advances or products developed by our competitors may render our technologies or OP-1250 or product candidates we may develop in the future achieve marketing approval, they may be priced at a significant premium over competitive products if any have been approved by then, resulting in reduced competitiveness.
-Technological advances or products developed by our competitors may render our technologies or OP-1250 or product candidates we may develop in the future obsolete, less competitive or not economical.
+Even if OP 1250 or other product candidates we may develop in the future achieve marketing approval, they may be priced at a significant premium over competitive products if any have been approved by then, resulting in reduced competitiveness.
+Technological advances or products developed by our competitors may render our technologies or OP 1250 or product candidates we may develop in the future obsolete, less competitive or not economical.
 If we are unable to compete effectively, our opportunity to generate revenue from the sale of our product we may develop, if approved, would be adversely affected.